Jack Slater: You already mentioned them.

-- In Tad Williams's Otherland, half the members of the Grail Brotherhood are heads of state.
+- In Tad Williams' Otherland, half the members of the Grail Brotherhood are heads of state.
 The rest merely own heads of state.

 - Many politicians in the Star Wars Expanded Universe, many of them Bothans.
 This is because Bothans have a very ruthless, predatory attitude towards politics, and they see any politician who isn't doing anything in his power and making whatever shady deals he needs to in order to cement his office and get rid of the opposition isn't doing his job right.
 This is particularly notable in The Thrawn Trilogy, when Bothan leader Borsk Fey'lya does everything he can to ruin Admiral Ackbar and take over his position even when it's detrimental to the New Republic war effort.
 Thrawn himself notes that he never tried subverting Fey'lya, since he was helping the Empire so well as he was that Thrawn just didn't need to.

-- Angel gives us a number of evil, never mind corrupt, politicians, thanks in no small part to the law firm of Wolfram and Heart.
+- Angel gives us a number of evil, never mind corrupt, politicians, thanks in no small part to the law firm of Wolfram and Hart.
 Two senators show up on screen, and far more are implied.
 One of them, Senator Helen Bruckner, is actually a demon who's taken over a human body (quite probably, Magnus Hainsley was responsible).

 - How corrupt is Mayor Wilkinson, of Buffy's Sunnydale?
 He sold his soul.
 The only reason Sunnydale exists is because he set it up as a demon/vampire smorgasbord.
 How does he keep getting elected, decade after decade?
 He's a genuinely competent and dedicated administrator who does an excellent job of running the city.
 He just also wants to become a giant snake demon.

 - "After the Storm" gives us William H. Bracken, Senator for New York and the man behind the murder of Beckett's mother.